mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 ... brute-force methods
 -----------------------
 In this guide we used brute-force methods basically synonymously with Grid Search.
-This is not correct.
+This is not entirely correct.
-There exist multiple approaches to "just trying our multiple parameter combinations".
+There exist multiple approaches to "just trying out multiple parameter combinations".
 There are random search methods, adaptive grid search methods, and methods like Bayes Optimization, that can be much faster than naive Grid Search in certain cases.
 All of these methods are suitable substitutes to Grid Search and can be used in the same way.